frappe/erpnext/docs/docs.user.buying.purchase_order.md

 Entering a Purchase Order is very similar to a Purchase Request, additionally you will have to set:

 - Supplier.
 - A “Required By” date on each Item: If you are expecting part delivery, your Supplier will know how much quantity to deliver at which date.
 This will help you from preventing over-supply.
-It will also help you track how well your Supplier is doing on timeliness.
+It will also help you to track how well your Supplier is doing on timeliness.

 ### Taxes

 If your Supplier is going to charge you additional taxes or charge like a shipping or insurance charge, you can add it here.
 It will help you to accurately track your costs.
-Also if some of these charges add to the value of the product you will have to mention in the Taxes table.
+Also, if some of these charges add to the value of the product you will have to mention them in the Taxes table.
 You can also use templates for your taxes.
 For more information on setting up your taxes see the Purchase Taxes and Charges Master.

 ### Value Added Taxes (VAT)

-Many times, the tax paid by you to a Supplier for an Item is the same tax you collect from your Customer.
-In many regions, what you pay to your government is only the difference between what you collect from your Customer and pay to your Supplier.
+Many a times, the tax paid by you to a Supplier, for an Item, is the same tax which you collect from your Customer.
+In many regions, what you pay to your government is only the difference between what you collect from your Customer and what you pay to your Supplier.
 This is called Value Added Tax (VAT).

 For example you buy Items worth X and sell them for 1.3X.
 So your Customer pays 1.3 times the tax you pay your Supplier.
 Since you have already paid tax to your Supplier for X, what you owe your government is only the tax on 0.3X.